What Is IVF?

 Why is this wrong?

-It is a scientific fact that human life begins at conception/fertilization.
+It is a scientific fact that human life begins at the biological beginning (also known as conception/fertilization).
 From conception, a human embryo has a complete genetic code, and his or her growth and development are totally coordinated from within.

 What about infertile couples who desperately want a child?
 No one has the right to a child.
 Even for the most loving of couples, there is no right to a child through either normal conjugal relations or reproductive technologies.